casperious/CS500/Readme.txt

 The final result should be saved in data.done

 An error module has been added, to flip a random bit in the Third frame.

+To Run this program, navigate to the folder in your directory, and type ./producer in your shell.